ancap-ch/from-en/en/Universally Preferable Behaviour/p00_ch01_foreword.md

 9. Finally, I believe that any theory – especially one as fundamental as a theory of ethics – does little good if it merely confirms what everybody already knows instinctively.
 I have not spent years of my life working on a theory of ethics in order to run around proving that “murder is wrong”.
 In my view, the best theories are those which verify the truths that we all intuitively understand – and then use those principles to reveal new truths that may be completely counter-intuitive.

 Having spent the last few years of my life preparing, training, and then combating this beast, I hope that I have acquitted myself with some measure of honour.
 I believe that I have emerged victorious – though not entirely unscathed – and I look forward to seeing who shares this view.[^2]

+[^2]: Of course, if I have failed, I have at least failed spectacularly, which itself can be both edifying and entertaining!

 I studied the history of philosophy in graduate school, and hold a Masters degree, but I do not have a PhD in philosophy.
 I am far from a publicly recognised intellectual.
 While I may not be the *most* unlikely champion, I am also far from the most likely.
 Whether I have succeeded or not is not up to you, and it is not up to me.